 - Teaches us how to resolve any conflicts.
-Conflicts can happen with any group, team or organization but working in a group we can learn how to quickly and easily resolve any conflicts.
+Conflicts can happen with any group, team, or organization, but working in a group can quickly and easily resolve any conflicts.

 - Builds lasting relationships.
 A good team will help you to be able to build fruitful and lasting relationships.

 Lesson 6 – Live to serve – serve to live.